dcagua10/parcialweb/README.md

 Install backend dependencies

 `
-npm install / yarn install
+npm install
 `

 Then run the following command

 `
-npm start / yarn start
+npm start
 `

-Go to the client folder
+Open another instance of CMD and go to the client folder

 `
 cd [User Root]/parcialweb/cliente